-This section lists helpful recommendations for tuning your application when using XAP to boost its performance, and improving its scalability.
+This section lists helpful recommendations for tuning your application when using GigaSpaces to boost its performance, and improving its scalability.

 - Better Data Model